Plugging Suboxone | Dangers Of Plugging Buprenorphine Strips

 Although buprenorphine-based medications are prescribed by healthcare professionals for legitimate, helpful opioid treatment, the medication may still be addictive.
 This addiction medicine, when abused and misused as a gateway opioid or substitute for stronger drugs, can cause dependence and withdrawals.

-Some opioid withdrawals symptoms that people may experience with Suboxone include:
+Opioid withdrawals symptoms may include:

 • mood swings